jrich8573/cpp-practice/readme.md

       b. [factorials](./misc-code/factorials)

- made with :heart: by :unicorn:
+ :bar_chart: with :heart: by :unicorn: